fable-compiler/fable-compiler.github.io/docs/docs/javascript/features.md

 ### Erased types

-Decoring a type with `[<Erased>]` allows you to instruct Fable to not generate any code for that type.
+Decoring a type with `[<Erase>]` allows you to instruct Fable to not generate any code for that type.
 This is useful when you want to use a type from a JS library that you don't want to generate bindings for.

 ```fs
 open Fable.Core